davidculemann/remix-shadcn-supabase-boilerplate/README.md

 - Supabase aggressively rate limits your email sending on the free plan, so you'll need to use a third-party email service.
 I recommend [Resend](https://resend.com) for this.
 Add the supabase integration here: https://resend.com/settings/integrations.

+### Personalisation

+This project is configured to use your own project name, author name, and project description in the meta tags and header of the page.
+You can change these in the `app/config/site.ts` file.

 ## Development

 1. Seed the database: